 Step 3.
 Plugging in to the receiver

-You might have to unscrew the post to reveal a hole, which you would then place the pin in the hole and screw the thing tight.
+You might have to unscrew the post to reveal a hole like shown with my speakers above— in which case you would then place the pin in the hole and screw the thing tight.
 Like shown above.

 Hooking Up The Receiver